Now that you're done creating a new roadmap, you're ready to start adding some items.

 Every roadmap created from scratch starts out with three default fields in the Items Table: Items, Description, and Date.
 Although you can create a new item just by filling in the Items field with the item's name, you won't get much out of your roadmap if you don't complete the other fields.

-Creating and adding the item to the Items Table
+Create and add the item to the Items Table

 1. Click the Create New Item button (only appears when the roadmap has no items).